Zonergy: Pakistani solar park

 The company was contracted to expand electricity generation in Pakistan.
 As part of the US$46 billion China-Pakistan Economic Corridor, Zonergy agreed to develop the largest solar farm in the world, a 900 MW facility at the Bahawalpur Solar Power Park in the Cholistan Desert, slated to be completed in 2016.
-The framework agreement for financing the project by the Export Import Bank of China had been signed in the presence of China's paramount leader Xi Jinping and Pakistani Prime Minister Nawaz Sharif during a April, 2015 visit by Chinese leader Xi Jinping.
+The framework agreement for financing the project by the Export Import Bank of China had been signed in the presence of China's paramount leader Xi Jinping and Pakistani Prime Minister Nawaz Sharif during an April 2015 visit by Chinese leader Xi Jinping.

-However, subsequent articles indicate Zonergy failed to meet deadlines, with successful credit to construction of the first 100 MW attributed to Xinjiang SunOasis.
+However, subsequent articles indicate Zonergy failed to meet deadlines, with successful credit to the construction of the first 100 MW attributed to Xinjiang SunOasis.

 Palm oil

 The company grows palm oil on 30,000 hectares in Indonesia.
 With large scale ambitions to produce palm oil over millions of hectares, the company has undertaken feasibility studies in Indonesia, Hainan, and the Democratic Republic of Congo to find suitable investment locations.